limichaelcj/express-boilerplate/README.md

 - `-session`: Include `express-session` package to implement session cookies <sub>_(**includes** -env)_</sub>
 - `-passport`: Include `passport` packages for user authentication <sub>_(**includes** -env, -session)_</sub>
 - `-socket`: Include `socket.io` packages for real-time server-client communication <sub>_(**includes** -env, -session, -passport)_</sub>
-- `-r`, `-remove`: Auto-remove the generate script after running it.
+- `-r`, `-remove`: Auto-remove the install script after running it.
+- `-complete`: Install with all the above options.
 ### Notes
 - Files will be generated in the current working directory and the generate script can be deleted afterward.
 - Node.js must be installed on your computer to run the script properly.